-A production debugger plays a critical role in your tool stack because errors in production can be extremely damaging to your business.
+A live debugger plays a critical role in your tool stack because errors in production can be extremely damaging to your business.
 In the best-case scenario, you catch them before they impact your customers.
 But if they have already been affected by an error, it really starts costing you.
 Either way, when a production error hits you, your developers are in a crunch to fix it and are not able to spend their time doing what they love most, writing awesome code.
 The thing about production errors is that they are harder to fix than bugs detected earlier in the deployment pipeline.
 Not only is it difficult to recreate a production environment, but developers also don’t have convenient tools for Production like the IDEs they use for debugging in development.
 Consequently, a typical “fix” for production errors is to roll back to a previous version, which of course, makes great new features roll away.

 The Enterprise Application Health Ecosystem